-What’s a Brand Voice?
+What’s a brand voice?

 A brand voice is a distinct personality that is present in your writing, helping to unify your organization and all those who speak for it.
 Your nonprofit’s voice will never change and should be carried through to every piece of writing, no matter how big or microscopic, that you put out into the world.

-Similar to your other branding, your nonprofit’s brand voice is what distinguishes your organization’s marketing and communications from others.
+Similarly to your other branding, your nonprofit’s brand voice is what distinguishes your organization’s marketing and communications from others.